I haven't heard of Montessori before is it a new system?

 Are children allowed to do whatever they want in the classroom?

 Montessori children are free to choose within limits and have only as much freedom as they can handle with appropriate responsibility.
+Choice is built into the curriculum at all levels, but children do follow a curriculum in all academic areas.

 How do the teachers ensure that students don't focus on one preferred subject or classroom area if there are so many choices?